marty-oehme/zettelkasten.nvim/README.md

  * [x] link detection/following (under word, next on line)
  * [ ] recursive dir lookup for zettel
  * [x] zettel anchor regex
+ * [ ] open zettel root directory / index page
+    * [x] index.md at root directory
+    * [x] custom index page name option

 ## TODO: maintenance

 * [ ] remove hard-coding of option vimnames in tests, now that we can dynamically change this through a single table

-* anchor creation
+## Anchor Creation

   * *must* be unique
   * default: 10 digits, usually current date+time (YYMMDDHHmm)
   * but, if multiple links created within one minute (or other circumstances), this would duplicate
   * thus, duplicate-check before creating a new anchor
+    * go through all existing zettels and check id
+    * but also, what if generating multiple new zettels quickly after another? (e.g. vim macro)
+        * then new zettel do not exist as a file yet, thus can not be checked for
+        * possibly unique anchor function should check both files and existing anchor id's in currently open zettel (e.g. in links)
+            * can not possibly check in all other zettels, and should rarely be necessary for zettel creation
+        * then, merge the two existing lists and check for uniqueness in merged list?
   * if duplicated, generate first *non*-duplicated link (recursive?)
     * try to move *backwards* through minutes not forward
       * i.e. if 2030101200 exists move to 2030101159, 2030101158, ...
     * if moving backwards, we do not take away id space from *future* note creation
       * if moving forwards, every zettel created within a minute would delay next zettel creation *another* minute

 * to decide: should zettel creation create a zettel in current working dir or at zettel root dir? or set by option?

 * [ ] (CODE) switch -- comments to --- doc comments for function descriptions etc